 You can also check with your doctor about prescription pain medication as well.
 Apply ice to any swelling the first day to help reduce it.

-If you need to take antibiotics after the procedure, make sure that you complete the entire dose.
+If you need to take antibiotics after the procedure, ensure you complete the entire dose according to this dependable dentist in fort lauderdale.
 This will help you reduce the risk of an implant failing and decrease the chance of an infection.

 How to Clean Overdentures?

 Opt for a denture brush if you have overdentures.
-You’ll want to brush the underside of them at least once a day.
+You’ll want to brush their underside at least once a day.

 Many of them come with two heads.
 There’s a single-tuft head with tapered bristles for getting to the hard-to-reach areas.
-The soft-bristled flat head is good for reaching smooth surfaces.
+The soft-bristled flat head is suitable for reaching smooth surfaces.

 Dental Implant Care Tips